ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 Each configuration parameter applies within the context of a single database node.

-As mentioned above, it is expected that the sum of the minimum memory limits for the cache components plus the activities memory limit should be less than the soft memory limit.
+As mentioned above, the sum of the minimum memory limits for the cache components plus the activities memory limit should be less than the soft memory limit.

-This restriction can be written in a simplified form:
+This restriction can be expressed in a simplified form:

 $shared\_cache\_min\_percent + mem\_table\_min\_percent + activities\_limit\_percent < soft\_limit\_percent$